XMUSpecLab/Noise-learning/README.md

 -  os

 ## 2. Installation guide
-We recommend to use anaconda to install the python environment and relevant python packages.
+We recommend the users to install the python environment and relevant python packages via Anaconda3.

 The typical install time should be around one hour.